HardDie/ytmemchat_wails/CURSOR.md

 - Match existing Go style in the console repo (`slog`, small `internal/` packages, interfaces at the package boundary).
 - Keep this file updated when routes, payloads, stack, or directory layout change.
-- **Keep [README.md](README.md) short.** Update it in the same change when product status, install, OBS URLs, license, contributing commands, the package `go doc` table, CI, or release artifacts change.
-README follows [Make a README](https://www.makeareadme.com/): name, description, install, usage, contributing, license, and honest **project status**.
+- **Keep [README.md](README.md) short.** Update it in the same change when product status, install, OBS URLs, license, CI, or release artifacts change.
+README follows [Make a README](https://www.makeareadme.com/): name, description, install, usage, license, and honest **project status**.
 Do not put operator how-tos here (alerts YAML, HTTP curl, API quota, config path, TTS engines) — those live in [docs/wiki](docs/wiki/Home.md).
+Contributor make targets and the package `go doc` table live on [Contributing](docs/wiki/Contributing.md).
 Do not dump this file into the README; deep contracts stay here.
 - **Keep [docs/wiki](docs/wiki/Home.md) in the same change** when operator steps or settings move (stream ID, no-key chat, default alerts/TTS, OBS URLs, alert-before-TTS, API key/quota, Commands pane).
 - **Window pane GIF.** After changing Svelte panes (`App.svelte`, `frontend/src/lib/*`, `style.css`), refresh locally with `make screenshots`. `README.md` loads it from `docs/screenshots/window.gif`.
 Do not hand-edit the GIF.
 - **Use cases only after porting.** When a module is first added under `internal/` (or `app.go` for UC-11), write `docs/use-cases/<module>/uc-NN-….md` from `docs/use-cases/_TEMPLATE.md` and set the row to Ported in `docs/use-cases/INDEX.md`.
 Do not invent UC files for code that is not in this repo.
 - **Godoc on every Go package.** Package comment plus comments on all exports.
-After porting, add a `go doc ./…` row for that package in README (Package documentation).
+After porting, add a `go doc ./…` row for that package on [Contributing](docs/wiki/Contributing.md) (Package documentation).
 Verify with `go doc -all` before considering the port done.
 - **Tests on every ported package.** Unit tests always; integration tests (`//go:build integration`) when the package hits HTTP, disk, or OS APIs.
 Platform-specific integration files also tag GOOS (`integration && darwin`).
 Keep `internal/` CGO-free.
 CI must stay green.
 - **New core decisions get an ADR** in `docs/architecture/` (next number, update `docs/architecture/INDEX.md`).
 Do not leave accepted decisions only in chat.
 - Prefer the smallest change that ports one behavior correctly over a large rewrite.